 Feeding cups were also made in silver and pewter (see photo below).

-Feeding cups came in varying degrees of detail regarding where the spout was placed (see photo at left where one example has a single hole and the other many), size of the spout (from extra large to extremely small - see two example photos below) and placement of the handle (left, right, behind and not at all).
+Feeding cups came in varying degrees of detail regarding where the spout were placed (see photo at left where one example has a single hole and the other many), size of the spout (from extra large to extremely small - see two example photos below) and placement of the handle (left, right, behind and not at all).

 Examples of elaborately shaped 18th Century cream colored feeding cups: